Metropolitan Council on Jewish Poverty: History

 including the American Jewish Congress and the Federation of Jewish Philanthropies of New York.
 Although founded to help the Jewish poor, today Met Council's services help all New Yorkers, regardless of age, sex, religion, race or ethnicity.

+In 2012, a scandal sent the group, at the time one of the largest, most powerful charities in New York City and the biggest Jewish anti-poverty agency in the United States, to the brink of dissolution.
+At the time, the Met Council and its subsidiaries had a combined annual budget of $112 million.